 No equipment used in this laboratory is suspected to meet threshold limits for hearing protection under normal operation.

 There are no high temperature devices in this laboratory.

 No chemicals requiring protection beyond eye protection are typically utilized in this laboratory.
-Eye protection will be used in viscosity and density experiments using light oils.
+Eye protection will be used in viscosity and density experiments.